Skip to main content

 Following de-provisioning or manual disabling of a user's account, are users retained within the system?

 Users are maintained in the system to preserve a historical record of their participation in matters and/or contracts.
-However, they are disabled to prevent future association with matters and/or contracts.
+However, they are deactivated to prevent future association with matters and/or contracts.

 Reporting a problem